Riding Into History: Concours d'Elegance

 The Concours d'Elegance competition attracts between 300 and 400 antique and vintage motorcycles each year.
 Collectors from all over America bring their motorcycles to the show, and they are displayed around the lake which forms the centerpiece of the World Golf Village.
 There are numerous exhibitors at the Concours, as well as representatives from several motorcycle clubs.
-For the 15th annual Riding Into History, the Barber Vintage Motorsports Museum had a beautiful display of 9 very rare motorcycles.
-Their display included a 1926 Ace 4 cylinder in mid-restoration and a 1914 Indian electric start original and operational motorcycle!
+For the 15th annual Riding Into History, the Barber Vintage Motorsports Museum had a display of 9 motorcycles considered exceedingly rare.
+Their display included a 1926 Ace 4 cylinder in mid-restoration and a 1914 Indian electric start original and operational motorcycle.
 They also brought a 1961 Honda RC161/4 GP, a 1979 Yamaha TZ750 E, ex Henry DeGouw, a 1969 M.V.
 Agusta 250 twin scrambler, a 1973 BSA/Triumph Dick Mann Daytona replica, 1967 Moto-Guzzi ISDT, a 2000 Lakewood custom, and a 1994 Harley Davidson VR1000.